Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Experimental setup

 Finally, the \textbf{empirical LLM hacking risk measures the overall probability of reaching incorrect statistical conclusions}:

-This measure averages errors on null hypotheses (Type I) and errors on alternative hypotheses (Type II and S), providing a balanced assessment of the overall risk of reaching incorrect statistical conclusions when using LLM annotations.
-We use this balanced measure since we do not know the expected base rates of true effects in the studied research domains.
+This measure averages the risk of errors involving null hypotheses (Type I) with the risk of errors involving alternative hypotheses (Type II and S), providing a balanced assessment of the overall risk of reaching incorrect statistical conclusions when using LLM annotations.
+Note that some fields use the convention of a Type II risk of $0.2$ (power of $80\%$).
+However, there are no formal standards for power, and the trade-off between Type I and Type II risk heavily depends on the application context, which is why we use a balanced measure here.

 Even in the absence of LLM hacking, effect sizes of the downstream conclusion may still be over- or underestimated.
 To empirically quantify Type M errors, we calculate the ratio of effect sizes, measured as differences in group proportions, for cases where both ground truth and LLM annotations yield significant results with matching signs.
 Let $\Delta p^{\text{GT}}_h$ and $\Delta p^{\text{LLM}}_{h,\phi}$ denote the differences in class proportions between groups for ground truth and LLM annotations, respectively.
 We define: